Corrade/Utility/Assert.h file

 Compared to CORRADE_ASSERT_UNREACHABLE(), usable for sanity checks on internal state, as it prints what failed and where instead of a user-friendly message.

 By default, if code marked with this macro is reached, message with file and line is printed to error output and the application aborts.
 If CORRADE_STANDARD_ASSERT is defined, this macro expands to assert(!"unreachable code").
-If CORRADE_NO_ASSERT is defined (or if both CORRADE_STANDARD_ASSERT and NDEBUG are defined), this macro hints to the compiler that given code is not reachable, possibly helping the optimizer (using a compiler builtin on GCC, Clang and MSVC; calling std::abort() otherwise).
+If CORRADE_NO_ASSERT is defined (or if both CORRADE_STANDARD_ASSERT and NDEBUG are defined), this macro hints to the compiler that given code is not reachable, possibly helping the optimizer (using a compiler builtin on GCC, Clang and MSVC; calling CORRADE_ASSERT_ABORT(), which is std::abort() by default, otherwise).
 A return statement can thus be safely omitted in a code path following this macro without causing any compiler warnings or errors.
 Example usage:

 std::size_t elementCount(std::size_t size, Type type) {